andres-mps/Movies-gallery/README.md

 # Hackflix
-Movies gallery with rating filter using API
+Movies gallery built with React, React Bootstrap and connected to The Movie Database API